 Use the links below to find the relevant section you are looking for

 Want some general information about what a dental crown is? what materials are available to you?
 The different procedures and services available and the cost of dental crowns?
-You'll find this section after the section on cerec dentistry... or just click on the link below to go straight there
+Just click on the link below to go straight there

 CEREC is an acronym for Chairside Economical Restoration of Esthetic Ceramics, also generally known as CERamic REConstruction.
 Fancy terms aside... what does that mean?

-Thus we are able to bypass the step of manually making impressions using molds and then sending away those molds with the notes from the dentist to the laboratory, when traditionally, the laboratory would do this work.
-All this can be done very quickly... within one day as the name same day crowns suggest.
-This obviously gives the patient a huge advantage in time saved at the dentist, plus adding the accuracy of the new scanning technology.
+Thus when it comes to dental crowns, we are able to bypass the step of manually making impressions using molds and then sending away those molds with the notes from the dentist to the laboratory, when traditionally, the laboratory would do this work.
+All this work on your dental crown can be done very quickly... within one day!
+This obviously gives the patient a huge advantage in time saved at the dentist, plus adding the accuracy of the new scanning technology when scanning and making the dental crown.

 Cerec Dentistry give the dentist the ability to mill a dental crown at the dental clinic